enisaras/Transport/README.md

   ## Architecture Diagram

   ## Technologies utilized
   Transport is deployed in an Amazon EKS cluster.
-Each worker node in the cluster represents a step in the data process.
+Each namespace in the cluster represents a step in the data process.
 Even though it is code agnostic, vast majority of the code is written in python, my preffered language for data engineering and science.
-  Below is a quick list of each step and what is deployed in the worker node.
+  Below is a quick list of each step and what is deployed in each namespace.

   ### Step 1: Gathering Data

   ### Step 2: Data preperation and wrangling

   ### Step 3: Analyze and Develop Model